DiscipleTools/disciple-tools-documentation/disciple-tools-theme/wp-admin/customizations/tiles/modifying.md

 # Modifying Tiles

+## Accessing Tile Editing Functionality

+`WP Admin > Customizations (D.T) BETA > [Record Type] > Tiles > [Tile] > Edit`

+__On Desktop__

+1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
+2. Identify and click on record type to be updated.
+3. Navigate to `Tiles` tab.
+4. Click the edit pencil button, next to the tile to be modified.

+__On Mobile__

+1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
+2. Identify and click on record type to be updated.
+3. Navigate to `Tiles` tab.
+4. Click the edit pencil button, next to the tile to be modified.

+## Edit Tile Workflow

-You can update the label, icon, and visibility of any tile.
+You can update the label and visibility of any tile.

 To edit an existing tile:

 1. Click on the edit icon next to the tile name in the Customizations menu.
 2. Update the tile details as needed:
-   - **Tile Label**: Change the display name for the tile
+   - **Label**: Change the display name for the tile.
-   - **Icon**: Change or add an icon for the tile
+   - **Description**: Update tile summary description.
+   - **Translations**: Click on the translation button next to both label and description fields, to capture different languages.
+A total count of translations is also provided as part of the button label.
-   - **Hide Tile**: Hide the tile from the record details page
+   - **Hide Tile**: Hide the tile from the record details page.
+   - **Visibility**: Click on the `Legacy Settings` link to access advanced visibility options.
-3. Click **Update Tile** to save your changes.
+3. Click **Save Button** to capture changes.

 ![Edit Tile Modal](../imgs/tiles/edit-tile-modal.png)

+4. Click **Delete Tile** to remove tile from record type.

 ---